 Risk Description Mitigation Financial The financial risks faced by the Company include the ability to cover working capital needs, raise sufficient funds to support the Company through to profitability and failure to secure further contracts.
 The process of winning major contracts is typically protracted and the Company operates in a competitive environment.
 This means the Company often faces significant uncertainties in its cash flow.
 The board addresses financial uncertainties by monitoring actual performance against internal projections and responding to significant variances.
 The Company also employs tight cost controls across the business and has from time to time raised funds from investors.
 The Company seeks to ensure cash availability for working capital purposes and to reduce credit risk arising from cash and short-term deposits with banks and other financial institutions by holding deposits with an institution with a medium grade credit rating or better.
-Although cash outflows this year (£356k) were significantly higher than the comparable previous period (£4k), this was in large part to planned investments in staff which are expected to translate to increased revenues during the current financial year.
-The Company had £688k in cash and equivalents at the year end and projections indicate that cash by December 2023 will not fall significantly below this level.
+In July 2023 the Company completed a fundraise of £380k gross to support expansion including into the related biostatistics field and for the purposes of working capital.
 Regulation Changes The Company's customers are predominately pharmaceutical companies who require outsourced quantitative pharmacology and computational biology services.
 There is a risk that the business model is impacted by future changes in regulations in the medical and pharmaceutical industry.
 The Company regularly reviews regulations changes through proactive discussions with key industry officials, professional advisors and regulatory bodies where appropriate.
 Major agencies such as the FDA are actively promoting the use of modelling and simulation and issue advisory papers which set out their thinking.
 Systems & infrastructure The Company is dependent on its IT technical infrastructure and systems for the management of its core operations and research and development programmes.
 Continuity of access to data and integrity of data is maintained through the implementation of a system of data storage, offsite backup and monitoring of key coding and modelling data.
-The Company maintains CyberEssentials accreditation of its systems hardware and processes in order to increase resilience vs cyber related attacks and risks.
+The company maintains CyberEssentials accreditation of its systems hardware and processes in order to increase resilience vs cyber related attacks and risks.
+Prevailing economic conditions The biotech market has seen a significant reduction in funding from both public and private sources since the beginning of 2022.
+Publicly listed biotech companies share prices have come under some pressure as a result and our clients' ability to raise capital may be impacted by this as well as adverse sentiment related to energy prices and the war in Ukraine.
+Several projects that were anticipated to be signed in the financial year 2023 were cancelled or delayed.
+It is not possible to say for sure what combination of factors led to this however the Company continues to invest in marketing activities to attract new customers and has been successful in generating repeat business.
+In addition, as noted above, the Company announced its intention to expand its consulting business into the related field of biostatistics consulting which further broadens the base of activity and mitigates the risks of being too narrowly focused.